fur-q/lua-ircclient/doc/ircclient.md

 ##### color_strip(msg)

-Strips all mIRC formatting from the provided message and returns the stripped message.
+Strips all mIRC formatting from *msg* and returns the stripped message.

 ##### color_convert_to_mirc()